emanuelefaja/guide2life/health/losing-weight.md

 Insulin is often referred to as the "gatekeeper" of fat storage.
 High levels of insulin promote fat storage, while low levels of insulin allow for fat burning (Dimitriadis et al., 2011).
 This is why individuals with Type 1 Diabetes, who cannot produce insulin, can lose weight rapidly and face life-threatening complications if not treated with insulin injections, regardless of how much they eat (Frandsen & Svensson, 2021).

-## Understanding Fat Burning and the Role of Glycogen
+## Fat Burning & Glycogen Stores

 To effectively lose body fat, it's essential to understand the underlying biological processes involved in fat burning and the role of glycogen stores in this process.

 ### Glycogen: The Body's Stored Carbohydrates

 When you consume carbohydrates, your body breaks them down into glucose, which is then used for immediate energy needs or stored in the liver and muscles as glycogen (Jensen et al., 2011).

+Your liver can store around 100g of Glycogen, and your muscles a further 400-500g.
+In total, you have around 1,600 to 2,000 calories of Glycogen available.
+These stores are used differently: liver glycogen helps maintain blood sugar levels, while muscle glycogen is primarily used to fuel muscle activity.

 Glycogen is the body's primary source of stored energy and is readily accessible for quick energy release when needed (Acheson et al., 1988).

 ### Prioritizing Glycogen for Energy

+When your body requires energy, there is a priority order based on how easy it is for the body to access the energy:

+1. 1. **Glucose in the Bloodstream**: Glucose is the body’s primary and most accessible energy source, utilized first due to its immediate availability in the bloodstream.
-When your body requires energy, it first turns to available glucose in the bloodstream and then to stored glycogen.
-As long as there are sufficient glycogen stores, your body will preferentially use these stores for energy rather than tapping into stored fat (Acheson et al., 1988).
+2. **Glycogen in Liver and Muscles**: As glucose levels drop, the body taps into glycogen stores.
+The liver converts its glycogen to glucose for the bloodstream, supporting overall energy needs and brain function.
+Muscles use their glycogen locally during physical activity.
+As long as there are sufficient glycogen stores, your body will preferentially use these stores for energy rather than tapping into stored fat. [^acheson]
+3. **Fat Stores**: When glycogen is depleted, typically after hours of fasting or intense exercise, the body shifts to fat.
+It breaks down fat into fatty acids and glycerol for energy, a process that is slower and more involved than using glucose or glycogen.
+4. **Protein from Lean Muscle Mass**: In extreme cases of energy shortage, the body resorts to muscle protein, converting it into amino acids.
+Some are transformed into glucose via gluconeogenesis to support vital functions when other energy sources are scarce.

 ### Depleting Glycogen Stores for Fat Burning